 This follows a bigger political trend across Europe, as young people increasingly turn to nationalist and conservative solutions to the problems caused by mass immigration, and the value of law and order.
 Last autumn in neighbouring Sweden, the national-conservative Sweden Democrats became the second biggest party, notably doubling their support among voters aged 18 to 21.
 It also mirrors similar trends in France and Hungary.

-The True Finns Party, also known as the Finns Party, was founded in 1995.
+The Finns Party, formerly known as the True Finns Party, was founded in 1995.
 The party’s main policies centre around euroscepticism, immigration control, and the promotion of traditional Finnish values.
 In recent years, the party has gained significant support, becoming the second-largest party in the Finnish parliament after the 2019 elections.
 The party’s leader is currently Riika Purra, who has been criticised for her comments on immigration.

 While it remains to be seen how these trends will change European politics in the upcoming years, the litmus test for Finland will be the elections at the beginning of this April.